Johnlloyd17/CybersecurityThreatIntelligence/README.md

   clearly local examples.
 Prefer relative paths from the repository root.
 - Do not commit generated cache files such as `__pycache__/`, `.pyc`, runtime SQLite databases, temporary payloads, or export downloads.
-- Keep third-party license notices intact.
-SpiderFoot is used as a reference and bridge target; preserve attribution when comparing behavior or reusing ideas.
-- Do not claim full SpiderFoot parity for a module unless the target type has been tested and marked in `PARITY_VERIFIED_SUPPORT`.
-- Keep security controls enabled.
-Do not bypass CSRF, authentication, password hashing, session regeneration, or prepared SQL statements to make a quick fix.

 ## Project Overview